-Onshore substation A is an approximately 6.4-ac (2.6 ha) site located on a property at the corner of Daly Boulevard and Hampton Road, in Oceanside, New York.
-The site is bounded by Hampton Road to the west, Daly Boulevard to the south, and the LIRR and a residential development to the east (see Figure 3.7-2).
+Onshore substation A is located at a property at the corner of Daly Boulevard and Hampton Road (3645 Hampton Road), in Oceanside, New York, and would occupy an up to 6.4-ac (2.6 ha) site.
+The site is bounded by Hampton Road to the west, Daly Boulevard to the south, and the LIRR and a residential development to the east (see Figure 3.5-2).
 North of the site is predominately used as an industrial area.
-The site does not contain any existing structures that need to be removed for the construction of the onshore substation; however, it is expected that existing soil contamination at the site would require remediation before construction.
+The site does not contain any existing structures that need to be removed for the construction of the onshore substation.
+There is no planned remediation; however, potentially impacted soils and groundwater will be further assessed and/or managed as appropriate prior to and/or during construction.
 Onshore substation A is adjacent to NWI- and NYSDEC-mapped tidal waters to the west, but no direct impact to wetlands is expected for use of the site for the onshore substation.